Interior Designers Share 7 Brilliant Ideas & DIY Hacks For How To Hide Cords

 Few things can throw off the overall look of a space like an errant cord or cable.
 We get it—no one wants to sacrifice their electronics for a pretty aesthetic, and more often than not, the placement of outlets in your home is outside of your control.
 But lucky for you, our expert interior designers know a thing (or seven) about how to hide cords in your home to give you the best of both worlds: You get to keep your TV, router, and other essentials where you want them, without having to deal with the jumble of cords and wires that come with them.

 The key to reducing this kind of electric visual clutter is getting creative—you can basically think of it as design hide-and-seek.
 When your cords and wires are out of sight, they’ll be out of mind—so the rest of your space can look pristine and stylish.
-Here, Havenly designer Brady Burke shares his pro tips to help you hide your wires for good, along with real-life Havenly cord-concealing projects.
+Here, Havenly designer Brady Burke shares his pro tips on how to hide cords for good, along with real-life Havenly cord-concealing projects.

 How To Hide Cords and Cables